open-telemetry/opentelemetry-go/log/DESIGN.md

 because for the Go team it was also critical to create API that would be fast and interoperable with existing logging packages.[^1][^2]

-## Prototype

-The prototype can be found [here](https://github.com/open-telemetry/opentelemetry-go/pull/4725).
+The benchmark results can be found in [the prototype](https://github.com/open-telemetry/opentelemetry-go/pull/4725).

 ## Rejected Alternatives